We aren’t Laura Ingalls

 Once I got her back to my apartment she went under the couch and for the next few days I only got glimpses of her cowering under furniture.
 It took a bit of coaxing and bribing but we eventually became friends.

 After she’d been with me for a month or so, I had to leave town for a week.
 Not knowing anyone, I just left her alone with a big bowl of food and a clean litter box.
 She was fine when I got back and for many years that’s how I took care of her.
 If you own an airbnb that’s pet-friendly, then you know how these babies shed a lot.
 I really wanted to hire cleaning services like the ones airbnbs hire almost everyday.
+But, I did hire vent cleaners because our duct was full of fur.

 We did our own things and occasionally checked in with each other.
 Still, it was nice to have someone to talk to and do yoga with.